PxyUp/fitter/README.md

 - [ConnectorConfig](#connector) - which connector to use.
 Important: URL in the connector can be with [inject of the parent value as a string](#placeholder-list)
 - [Model](#model) - configuration of the underhood model
-- GeneratedFieldType - enum["null", "boolean", "string", "int","int64","float","float64", "array", "object"] - type of generated field
+- GeneratedFieldType - enum["null", "boolean", "string", "int", "int64", "float", "float64", "array", "object"] - type of generated field
 - Path - in case we cant extract some information from generated field we can use json selector for extract

 Examples: